 Reena Kansal, Chief Operating Officer & Story Facilitator

-Want to become a masterful storyteller?
+Want to become as masterful as your favorite storyteller?
 Contact us for business storytelling training!
 Leadership Story Lab trains and coaches managers in storytelling techniques to help them become more engaging and persuasive communicators.
 Whether you would like to stand out in the interview process, add punch to a presentation, or make a compelling case for a new initiative, we can help.
 Schedule a complimentary session with us today!

 Esther’s new book, Let the Story Do the Work (published by HarperCollins Leadership), is now available!